survivejs/webpack-book/manuscript/developing/01_getting_started.md

 Examine the output after building (`node_modules/.bin/webpack --mode development`).
 You should see both modules in the bundle that webpack wrote to the `dist` directory.

+To make the output clearer to examine, pass `--devtool false` parameter to webpack.
+Webpack will generate `eval` based source maps by default and doing this will disable the behavior.
+See the *Source Maps* chapter for more information.

 One problem remains, though.
 How can we test the application in the browser?

 ## Configuring *html-webpack-plugin*